 Ganga (the goddess who personified the river Ganges) was given to Shiva by Vishnu who could not take any more of the constant quarrels between his then three wives of Lakshmi (goddess of good fortune), Saraswati (goddess of wisdom) and Ganga.
 To cushion Ganga's fall to the earth, and prevent such a great river destroying civilisation, Shiva caught her in his hair topknot; once again, illustrating his quality of self-sacrifice.

-Shiva in Mythology
+Shiva in Hindu Texts

 As with any major god, Shiva was involved in many adventurous episodes which illustrate his virtuous character and offer instruction on how to live correctly.
 For example, self-sacrifice is emphasised when Vasuki, the king of Serpents, threatened to vomit snake venom across the seas.
 Shiva, assuming the form of a giant tortoise or turtle, collected the venom in his palm and drank it.
 The poison burned his throat and left a permanent blue scar, hence one of his many titles became Nilakantha or Blue Throat.

 Another celebrated episode describes how Shiva became associated with the bull Nandi.
 One day, Surabhi, who was the original mother of all the world's cows, began to give birth to an untold number of perfectly white cows.
 The milk from all these cows flooded the home of Shiva, somewhere in the Himalaya.
 Angry at this disturbance to his meditation, the god struck the cows with fire from his third eye.
 In consequence, patches of the cows' hides were turned brown.
 Still angry, the other gods sought to calm Shiva down by offering him a magnificent bull - Nandi, the son of Surabhi and Kasyapa - which Shiva accepted and rode.
 Nandi also became the protector of all animals.